Dem0sthenes/Google-Homepage/readme.md

-This project is part of the curriculum for TheOdinProject, recreating the basic Google homepage using basic CSS and HTMl
+This project is part of the curriculum for TheOdinProject, recreating the basic Google homepage using basic CSS and HTML.